ForgeFlow/ras/README.md

 6. To enable the ssh (we will use it to connect to the RPi), create a blank file called "ssh" (no extension needed) at the boot partition (not the boot folder of the rootfs partition).

-7. Go to the rootfs parition and open the file etc/wpa_supplicant/wpa_supplicant.conf (beware and be sure you are not at your computer folders, you have to modify the SD ones!).
+7. Go to the rootfs partition and open the file etc/wpa_supplicant/wpa_supplicant.conf (beware and be sure you are not at your computer folders, you have to modify the SD ones!).

 8. Add the following lines to the end (substituting the contents into the ):